utkinn/PyGmod/docs/for_pygmod_developers/building.rst

     .. note::

-        You'll need to get 32-bit (aka i386) version of dependencies, which is a bit tricky if you're using a 64-bit version of your Linux distribution.
+        If you're going to build a 32-bit version, you'll need to get 32-bit (aka i386) version of dependencies, which is a bit tricky if you're using a 64-bit version of your Linux distribution.

         On Debian-based distributions (Ubuntu, Linux Mint), follow `this guide on Debian Wiki <https://wiki.debian.org/Multiarch/HOWTO>`_ to install i386 packages.